blockchain-lab-um/masca/packages/docs/docs/masca/design.md

 ### Proof formats

 There are different ways to digitally sign and represent digital signatures alongside the data or payload (VC or VP).
 In the SSI and web3 world, currently, three approaches are most adopted: **JWT**, **Linked Data Proofs**, and **EIP712**.
-SSI Snap supports all three types.
+Masca supports all three types.

 For the complete list of supported proof formats, check [this page](./supported).